Helios: Heterogeneity-Aware Federated Learning with Dynamically Balanced Collaboration: Introduction

 \section{Introduction}

-In the past few years, Artificial Intelligence (AI) applications have been largely deployed on edge devices and served as the main horsepower to drive the new technology wave ~\cite{nikouei2018smart,lin2018edgespeechnets}.
-Such edge-based AI applications have specific characteristics such as user privacy, task uniqueness, data adaptation, and \textit{etc.} Therefore, more and more attention is paying to ``training-on-edge'', which is expected to effectively adapt neural network models to practical utilization.
-As one of the most well-recognized collaborative learning techniques, federated learning leverages the scalable data parallelism to expand edge device's limited computation capacities in terms of computing ability, memory size, and \textit{etc.} ~\cite{konevcny2016federated,smith2017federated,bonawitz2019towards,geyer2017differentially}.
-Federated learning expects to have multiple edge devices to collaboratively train identical models with local training data~\cite{zhao2018federated}.
+In the past few years, a lot of attention is paid to ``training-on-edge'', which is highly promoted by intelligent edge applications.
+As one of the most well-recognized edge training techniques, Federated Learning (FL) expects to unit multiple resource-constrained edge devices to collaboratively train identical neural network models with their local dataset~\cite{zhao2018federated}.
 By aggregating the parameter updates from each device, a global model can be collaboratively trained efficiently and securely.

-However, during federated learning on edge devices, a serious problem has been ignored: when federated learning deploys identical training models (\textit{i.e.}, Convolutional Neural Network (CNN)) to heterogeneous edge devices, the ones with extremely weak computation capacities may significantly delay the parameter aggregation.
-As illustrated in the left of Fig.~\ref{overview}, heterogeneous edge devices including Nvidia Jetson Nano, AWS Deeplens, and Raspberry Pi collaboratively train \textit{AlexNet} on \textit{Cifar-10} through federated learning ~\cite{Jetson, Deeplens, Raspberry, VGG,cifar10}.
-The time cost of each training cycle for Jetson Nano, Deeplens and Raspberry are 16 mins, 80 mins, and 30 mins.
-Therefore, in the traditional synchronized federated learning, the aggregation cycle will be prolonged to 80 mins by Deeplens.

-These weak computation capacity edge devices are often referred as the computational stragglers, which are drawing more and more attention from the research community~\cite{li2019federated,wu2019safa,smith2017federated,chen2019asynchronous}.
-Leveraging some model training optimization methods, such as model compression, we can accelerate the straggler's local training.
-However, due to the heterogeneous edge device, the optimized models are usually adapted to particular edge device resource constraints.
-These models are optimized with determined diverged structures, may significantly defect the collaborative convergence.
-Therefore, most works addressed the straggler issue by compromising with asynchronous edge collaboration.
-Although asynchronized federated learning can effectively accelerate parameter aggregation cycle, it couldn't fundamentally solve the original weak computation capacity problem.
-On the other hand, asynchronized edge devices with staleness weight parameters will introduce larger loss during each cycle, harming the convergence performance.

-In this paper, we propose \textit{ELFISH}, a resource-aware federated learning framework, targeting at solving the computation capacity heterogeneity problem among edge devices.
-Specifically, \textit{ELFISH} designs a specialized model optimization method to make each straggler work synchronously.
-Fig.~\ref{overview} shows the overview of our proposed framework.
-Once computational stragglers emerge in federated learning, \textit{ELFISH} will optimize the stragglers with the following major contributions:

-\begin{itemize} \item As Fig.~\ref{overview} (a) illustrates, we first profile the model's training computation consumption in terms of time cost, memory usage and computation workload.
-Guided by the profiling model, we can determine how many neurons we need to mask in each layer to ensure the model training computation consumption satisfy the specific resource constraints.